Make a candy corn bracelet

 By they way, some of them will break.
 Okay, a LOT of them will break.
 I had about half of them work and half fell to pieces.
 Hey, it just meant more to snack on!

-Eventually I had enough to make a nice bracelet.
-I tied the ends in a knot and that was it!
+Eventually I had enough on the string to make a nice bracelet.
+I tied the ends in a knot and it was done.

 I just love the simple yet quirky look of the finished bracelet.
 I’ll definitely need to make one for Jo’s daughter to wear with her candy corn costume on Halloween.